emmt/TiPi/docs/deconv-tool.md

 number `n` to pad by at least `n` elements along all dimensions.
 In addition to this padding, the dimensions may be enlarged to achieve faster operations (because of the FFT).
 Option `--crop` can be specified to remove the extra padding in the saved solution.
+By default, the value of the padding elements is set to the weighted mean of the data divided by the sum of the PSF values, another value can be specified with `--fill VALUE`.

 ## Bound constraints

 Options `--min LOWER` and `--max UPPER` may be used to specify a lower and an upper bounds for the result.
-For instance, `--min 0` would enforce nonnegativity of the result.
+For instance, `--min 0` enforces the result to be nonnegative.
 Note that when any bound is specified, the optimization method is automatically set to be a variant of the limited memory BGFS method with bound constraints.

 ## Tuning the optimizer